Bon-Kirat-Substrate

 Dr. Nawa Raj Subba Senior Citizens in Nepal: A Growing Concern and Call to Action Nepal’s senior-citizens are facing significant challenges, with their population increasing each year.
 These issues demand urgent attention as elderly individuals often struggle with inadequate nutrition, poor mental health, and insufficient care from existing systems.
 Despite efforts from the government and…

-• Who are Limbu?
+• Who are Kirat?